IRC-WIR/ft_irc/README.md

 You can use an actual IRC client or `nc` command to connect to the server.

 ### commands
+ - KICK - Eject a client from the channel
+ - INVITE - Invite a client to a channel
+ - TOPIC - Change or view the channel topic
+ - MODE - Change the channel’s mode:
+   - i: Set/remove Invite-only channel
+   - t: Set/remove the restrictions of the TOPIC command to channel operators
+   - k: Set/remove the channel key (password)
+   - o: Give/take channel operator privilege
+   - l: Set/remove the user limit to channel
 ## Architecture
+ - Oberserver pattern

 ## Document
 ### [UNIT TEST](https://github.com/IRC-WIR/ft_irc/wiki/UNIT-TEST)